Complete NLO corrections to off-shell $\text{t}\overline{\text{t}}\text{Z}$ production at the LHC: Numerical results

 Two additional partonic channels are allowed at LO, namely the $\gamma \Pg$ and $\gamma \gamma$ ones.
 The former enters at $\mc O(\as \alpha^7)$ and is comparable in size with the contribution of the $\Pb\bar\Pb$ reactions: indeed the photon PDF suppression is partially compensated by the gluon PDF and by the appearence of topologies involving a $t$-channel $\PW$-boson exchange [as in~\reffi{fig:loint1}].
 Overall, it amounts to roughly $1\%$ of the contribution from the dominant $\Pg\Pg$ channel.
 The purely photon-induced contributions are even further suppressed by the photon luminosity and by the EW nature of the reaction, accounting for a few milli-percent of the $\Pg\Pg$ channel and for $0.1\%$ of the full $\loew$ result.

 In~\refta{table:sigmainclNLO_channels} we illustrate separately the contributions of the various partonic channels to the different NLO corrections.
 The sum of the channels at each perturbative order is reported in the last line as a reference.
 At $\nloone$ the new gluon-induced partonic channels $\Pg\Pq$ open up.
-In our fiducial setup they provide the largest correction in absolute value, which is of positive sign, since the $\Pg\Pq$ channels just comprise real tree-level contributions.
+In our fiducial setup they provide the largest correction in absolute value, which is of positive sign, since the $\Pg\Pq$ channels just comprise real tree-level contributions (together with corresponding subtraction counterterms cancelling initial-state collinear singularities).
 The corresponding bottom counterparts, namely $\Pg\Pb$, are also present, but just amount to roughly $4\%$ of the $\Pg\Pq$ ones.
 A sizeable and negative correction at this order arises from the virtual and real corrections to the $\Pg\Pg$ and $\Pq\bar\Pq$ channels, roughly $-20\%$ and $-38\%$ of the corresponding $\loqcd$, respectively.
 Similarly, for the $\Pb\bar\Pb$ process the $\lobqcd$ corrections amount to roughly $-36\%$ of the corresponding LO, but their contribution to the overall $\nloone$ corrections is only about $1\%$.
 The QCD corrections to the $\Pb\Pb$/$\bar{\Pb}\bar{\Pb}$ bottom channels are instead fully negligible.